Monopoles and Landau-Ginzburg Models I: A Bochner-Type Formula

 \section{A Bochner-Type Formula}

-The purpose of this appendix is to summarize some differential geometric formulae for a gauged Landau-Ginzburg model $(M,W,G,\rho)$.
+The purpose of this appendix is to summarize some formulae for a gauged Landau-Ginzburg model $(M,W,G,\rho)$ from Riemannian geometry.
 In particular, we will prove a Bochner-type formula for a solution $(A,P)$ to the gauged Witten equations \eqref{generalized-vortex-equation} on $\HH^2_+$.
-For our primary application, we will take $M$ to be a complex linear space, in which case many formulae become much simpler.
+For our primary application, we will take $M$ to be a complex linear space, in which case most formulae will become simpler.